 Place two fingers on the screen and move them farther apart to zoom in, or closer together (pinch) to zoom out.
 Double-tap the screen while zoomed in to return to the normal size.

-File Sharing The apps listed below can transfer documents between your IPad and this computer.
-Apps forScore Documents File Sharing The Apps forScore Documents
+File Sharing The apps listed below can transfer docu ments between your iPad and this computer.

+Apps forScore Documents

+forScore

+Add Save to

 Adding Files

 Things to Know